cold-storage/simple-json-log/README.md

 `replacerFn`.
 One or the other should do it.

 \*\*NOTE: I use the term 'JSON' loosely here to mean simple objects that you may want to log.
-The `fixerFn` simplifies any objects you pass to the logger to essentially JSON (something you could stringify and parse and you would get essentially the same object).
+The `fixerFn` simplifies objects you pass to the logger to essentially JSON (i.e. something you could stringify and parse and you would end up with essentially the same object).